 The best mirrorless camera for beginners that we've tested is the Nikon Z 50.
 It's a well-built APS-C camera, and while it's not the smallest mirrorless camera out there, it's lightweight and feels very comfortable to use.
 Its menu system is very well laid out and includes a guide mode to walk novice users through core settings.
 It doesn't have a fully articulated screen, but its screen can tilt and flip up 180 degrees to face you for vlogs or selfies.

 It delivers impressive overall image quality, with good dynamic range and noise handling capability, and photos that look very sharp at higher ISO levels.
 Its video quality is good overall in 4k, although it's noticeably worse in FHD and looks disappointing when recording in low light.
-The camera's autofocus system is decent at tracking moving subjects for photography, but it really excels when recording video, doing a great job of tracking objects and faces in 4k and FHD.
+The camera's autofocus system is decent at tracking moving subjects for photography, but it excels when recording video, doing a great job of tracking objects and faces in 4k and FHD.
 It also shoots at up to 120 fps in FHD, which is great for generating slow-motion footage.

-Unfortunately, it lacks in-body image stabilization, though its electronic stabilization combined with the optical stabilization of the Nikkor Z DX 16-50mm f/3.5-6.3 VR lens do an excellent job of smoothing out camera shake.
+Unfortunately, it lacks in-body image stabilization, though its electronic stabilization combined with the optical stabilization of the Nikkor Z DX 16-50mm f/3.5-6.3 VR lens does an excellent job of smoothing out camera shake.
 Its battery life is also mediocre, although this can vary with settings and usage habits, and you can't use it while charging.
-Still, this entry-level sibling to the more advanced full-frame Nikon Z 6 is a solid choice for beginners looking to get their hands on a mirrorless camera.
+Still, this entry-level sibling to the more advanced full-frame Nikon Z 6 II is a solid choice for beginners looking to get their hands on a mirrorless camera.

 Jul 30, 2021: Replaced the Canon EOS M50 with the Nikon Z 50 and moved the Canon to Notable Mentions.